How to Read And Understand Charts

-If the market looks quite volatile then you may wish to gather as much data as possible before you start trading.
+If the market looks quite volatile, then you may wish to gather as much data as possible before you start trading.
 This could be analysing the market data and news as well as the information presented to you in a chart.
 Start with small trades that don't make a big dent in your investment if you lose.
-Make the mistakes on the smaller or demo trades before you invest more heavily.
+Make the mistakes on the lower or demo trades before you invest more heavily.

 Contributing to the website since 2012 we are one of many consultancy projects Samuel works on.
 With 38 years of experience in finance, insurance and foreign exchange his combined knowledge makes him an effective operator.
 Learn more.